timothevanmeter/Lotka-Volterra_IBM/README.md

 dP/dt = r<sub>P</sub> ( 1 - P/K<sub>P</sub>) -m
 </p>

-With K<sub>R</sub> and K<sub>P</sub> the carrying capacities of espectively the prey and predator.
+With r<sub>R</sub> and r<sub>P</sub> the respective reproduction rate for the  K<sub>R</sub> and K<sub>P</sub> the carrying capacities of espectively the prey and predator.
 The term &alpha;RP corresponds to the predation term and m is the intrinsec mortality for the predator.

 ### Initialisation
 The Individual-Based Model even though it ressembles the above described system is fondamentaly different because individuals are directly modelled on a spatially explicit 100x100 grid.
 All simulations are initialized placing all prey and predator individuals on the grid using an uniform distribution, ~ U<sup>2</sup> (0, max grid height) (0, max grid width).

+### Model Structure
+For each time step in the Individual-Based Model those actions are performed:
+- All individuals disperse across the grid
+- All possible predation events are resolved across the grid
+- Dead individuals, from predation and background mortality, are removed from the grid
+- All reproduction events are resolved

+### Reproduction
+The reproduction events are modelled by a random sampling between 0 and 1.
+The condition for a successfull reproduction event is:
+<p align="center">r<sub>X</sub> ( 1 - X/K<sub>X</sub> ) > random</p>
+With X being either the prey or predator.

 ### Predation
 Predation events are defined by the variable called ```collisionDistance``` that sets the minimum distance for which predation can occur.